jeanwsr/mokit-doc-mdbook/src/chap4-1.md

 1. All keywords must be written in the curly bracket of `mokit{}` in the Title Card line of a .gjf file.

-2. Using upper or lower case of keywords in AutoMR makes no difference.
+2. Using upper or lower case of keywords in `automr` makes no difference.
 For example, the following two lines have identical meanings:

 (1) MOKIT{readuhf='a.fchk',ist=1,LocalM=Boys}
 (2) mokit{readuhf='a.fchk',ist=1,localm=boys}